Cabcharge, Ignorants, Racists and Exclusive dealing and third line forcing (s47)

 I supply 2 pages sent out to all Cabcharge Account Holders recently on this subject of the proposed "Safe Swiping" or "Warning Stickers".

 By supplying these to your department I believe this is supportive of my assertions here.
-The proposed actions of the NSW Taxi Council is wrongful and should be opposed, the actions of Cabcharge Australia P/L are equally abhorrent and warrant intervention
+The proposed actions of the NSW Taxi Council is wrongful and should be opposed, the actions of Cabcharge Australia P/L are equally abhorrent and warrant intervention Please investigate and respond to me at your earliest convenience.

 Yours sincerely